cabo/deref-id/draft-bormann-t2trg-deref-id.md

 Usage patterns between dereferencing and precise matching
 =========================================================

+Consumers may choose to:

+* dereference a dereferenceable identifier and, in place of the dereferenceable identifier, using only the information retrieved this way, or
+* treat the dereferenceable identifier as opaque.

-Consumers do not face a binary choice between dereferencing dereferenceable identifiers and treating them as opaque.
+Consumers do not face a binary choice between either;
-The space between those extremes is continuous.
+the space between those extremes is continuous.

 Notable steps consumers can take to mitigate pitfalls of dereferencing are:

 1. Consumers that dereference may apply caching,